Overview

 Separately managed accounts are often distinct from other accounts and bonds purchased may not be

 suitable for all accounts based on a large set of evolving criteria.
-Likewise, bonds purchased for
+Likewise, bonds purchased for separately

-factors described above.
+above.

 ITEM 13 – REVIEW OF ACCOUNTS

 All client accounts are monitored and reviewed on an ongoing basis.
-Account reviews may be triggered
+Account reviews may be triggered by

-analyst reports, issuer news, and interest rate movements.
+reports, issuer news, and interest rate movements.
 Reviews are performed by the firm’s portfolio

 managers.